Tender and Cozy: Harvest of Love by M. Moreland

 •••

-I have always been a fan of what I categorize novels as “sweet” romance because there’s less angst and focuses on a couple working through their problems – external and internal – together.
+I have always been a fan of what I categorize as “sweet” romance novels because they contain less angst and focus on a couple working through their problems—external and internal—together.

 Harvest of Love is the story of Danica and Noah.
-Danica is a VP in Mergers and Acquisitions at a conglomerate – over 100 hour work weeks are her norm.
+Danica is a VP of Mergers and Acquisitions at a conglomerate; over 100 hours of work weeks are her norm.
 After wrapping up a major project, she experiences a panic attack that sends her seeking refuge on the open roads in the countryside of Toronto.
 In a twist of fate, Danica comes across Noah’s family farm, restaurant and organic produce market.
 She forges an instant connection with Noah, who can relate to the feelings Danica is trying to distance herself from.

 Instant Connection

-Melanie does such a great job in her Instant Connection series straddling the line of romance with insta-love.
-While Danica and Noah recognize the possibility for a great romance between them, their work and pace of life are very different, which causes tension in their relationship.
-I appreciated how Harvest of Love shows Danica and Noah working through their problems together and making an effort to prioritize each other.
+Melanie does a great job in her Instant Connection series, straddling the romance line with Insta-love.
+While Danica and Noah recognize the possibility of a great romance between them, their work and pace of life are very different, which causes tension in their relationship.
+I appreciated how Harvest of Love shows Danica and Noah working through their problems together and trying to prioritize each other.
 In most contemporary romance novels, the story is a lead-up to the main characters getting together.
-What I love about the Instant Connection series, is the reader gets to see a couple together as they deal with their problems.
+What I love about the Instant Connection series is that the reader sees a couple together as they deal with their problems.

 Harvest of Love also explores fresh starts and family.
 The book shows how important a community is for support.
 I loved how Danica’s character arc was learning how investing in friendships can provide an anchor when life feels tempestuous.
 Danica also finds family in Noah and a place in his family.
 Part of the plot is Danica getting to know Noah’s family and learning to trust her place with them.
 This is especially important given how tetherless Danica feels in her world.